Table of Contents

 Decrease the priority of the current item.

 Add a note to the entry.
-This note will be recorded, and then files to the same location where state change notes are put.
-Depending on org-log-into-drawer, this maybe inside a drawer.
+This note is recorded, and then filed to the same location where state change notes are put.
+Depending on org-log-into-drawer, this may be inside a drawer.

 Dispatcher for all command related to attachments.

 Change the timestamp associated with the current line by one day into the future.
+If the date is in the past, the first call to this command moves it to today.
 With a numeric prefix argument, change it by that many days.
-For example, 3 6 5 S-<right> will change it by a year.
+For example, 3 6 5 S-RIGHT changes it by a year.
 With a C-u prefix, change the time by one hour.
-If you immediately repeat the command, it will continue to change hours even without the prefix arg.
+If you immediately repeat the command, it will continue to change hours even without the prefix argument.
 With a double C-u C-u prefix, do the same for changing minutes.
 The stamp is changed in the original Org file, but the change is not directly reflected in the agenda buffer.
 Use r or g to update the buffer.

 Change the timestamp associated with the current line by one day into the past.

-Change the timestamp associated with the current line to today.
+Change the timestamp associated with the current line.
 The key > has been chosen, because it is the same as S-. on my keyboard.

 Start the clock on the current item.
 If a clock is running already, it is stopped first.